 SDM agreement legislation was introduced in Massachusetts in 2019 and reintroduced in 2021 and 2023.
 More information about CPR’s work on the Massachusetts legislation is available here.

 Other States have passed laws that refer to Supported Decision-Making in other ways.
-For example, some have focused SDM codification singularly on expressly requiring courts to consider it as a less-restrictive option before appointing a guardian or conservator, which is the approach taken by the current version of the model guardianship law.
+For example, some have focused SDM codification singularly on expressly requiring courts to consider it as a less-restrictive option before appointing a guardian or conservator, which is the approach taken by the current version of the model guardianship law, known as the Uniform Guardianship, Conservatorship, and Other Protective Arrangements Act.

 - Me.
 Stat. tit.
 18-C, §§ 5-102, -301, -304, -317, -401, -405, -502, -503, -506 (2019)